 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 This one-stop water quality navigation application was created to provide a more complete picture on activities and information available about water quality, watershed health, and the activities that have been on-going in the Office of Water Quality’s Total Maximum Daily Load (TMDL), Integrated Report, and Nonpoint Source Programs.
 For an overview on how to use the Online e303d Tool to find pertinent information in your area, follow the instructions below.

 Under Water Quality For: there are 3 radio buttons that represent the use assessment types of Fishing, Recreation, and Aquatic Life as used in the biennial Integrated Report.
-The default is Fishing and the different line colors with numbers refer to the categories assigned to each water body.
+The default type is Fishing and the different line colors with category numbers refer to the categories assigned to each water body.
 These categories are explained in the popup that appears by placing the cursor on a waterbody.

 To review the information about a specific water body, place the cursor on it and a window pops up with the Assessment Unit Name, the Reach Code, and what has been found in the water.
-This may include 1 or more impairments or if there are none a message stating that there are no known impairments will be displayed.
-If an impairment is listed, it is hyperlinked to a list of descriptions.
-If there was a TMDL Report written for the impairment, a hyperlink of the word “Report” will be listed beside the impairment.
-This hyperlink opens a new window to the web page where the report summary will be found along with the links to the complete report.
+This may include 1 or more impairments or, if there are none, a message stating that there are none will be displayed.
 Below the impairments listings are the categories numbered and further explained.
+If an impairment category is listed, it is hyperlinked to a list of impairment descriptions.
+If there was a TMDL Report written for the impairment, a hyperlink of the document name will be listed beside the impairment.
+This hyperlink opens a new window to the browser where the report summary will be found along with the links to the complete report.
+Also provided are hyperlinks to completed watershed management plans.
+The link takes you to a new window again with the summary page along with the links to the completed plan.